Pixel

 5 Methods Used in Car Dealership Valuation

-1. Asset-Based Approach
+1. Income Approach (Earnings-Based)

-2. Income-Based Approach
+2. Market Approach (Comparable Sales)

 This method compares the dealership to similar businesses that have recently sold.
 It uses a market multiple to estimate the value of the dealership, typically taking into account sales, income, and asset data from similar dealerships in the same market.